Tile Installation Guide

 Inside Corner Trims should be attached with adhesive to the substrate.
 Dispense a small bead of adhesive directly to the substrate corner or on the trim itself.
 Also dispense a bead of sealant into each of the trim’s channels to prevent water from reaching the substrate.

 J-Trims are used to finish the isolated terminal end of tiles when not adjoined to anything.
 To install, don’t dispense adhesive a few inches from the tile’s edge where you intend to use the J-Trim.
-Dispense a bead of sealant into the receiving channel of the trim and then press the trim
+Dispense a bead of sealant into the receiving channel of the trim and then press the trim into place.

 L-Trims are used to cover existing exposed tiles to provide a finished look.
 Install by dispensing a thin bead of sealant on the Palisade side and a thin bead of adhesive on the substrate side.
 Press trim into place.
 If trim will not stay in place, use some masking or painter’s tape to hold until adhesive sets.